Toothpaste is a product used to clean teeth. This article discusses the effects of swallowing a lot of toothpaste.

 Those who swallow a lot of fluoride toothpaste, especially if they are small children, may need to go to the hospital emergency department.

-Patients who swallow a very large amount of fluoride toothpaste and survive 48 hours usually recover.
-See also: Fluoride overdose
+People who swallow a very large amount of fluoride toothpaste and survive 48 hours usually recover.

-Most nonfluoride (regular) toothpastes are relatively nontoxic (nonpoisonous).
-Recovery is very likely.
+Most nonfluoride toothpastes are nontoxic (nonpoisonous).
+People are very likely to recover.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.